wix/cli-app-templates/stock-countdown/README.md

 ## Step 2 | Test the app

+### Install the Wix Stores App

+This app makes calls to the [Wix Stores Products API](https://dev.wix.com/docs/sdk/api-reference/stores/products/introduction) to create and manage the store products.
+Before you can test this app on your development site, you must first install the [Wix Stores app](https://www.wix.com/app-market/wix-stores).

+### Testing Steps

 The app creation process installs the app on your chosen development site.
 However, you won’t see the app extensions on your site until you build the app and create a version.
 To test the app during development:

 1. Set up a local development environment using the following command: